-Nest an open cup suspended by rim from fork of small branch in tree.
-Made of bark strips, dry grasses, rootlets, long pine needles, leaves, or hair, held together with insect silk and spider webbing.
+Males start building the nest, handing more and more duties over to the female after day 1.
+The nest is a cup suspended from a fork of small branches in a tree.
+It is made of bark strips, dry grasses, rootlets, long pine needles, leaves, or hair, held together with insect silk and spiderweb.

 |Clutch Size:||3-5 eggs|

 |Egg Length:||0.7-0.9 in (1.8-2.3 cm)|

 |Egg Width:||0.5-0.6 in (1.3-1.6 cm)|

 |Egg Description:||Creamy white with sparse dark spots around larger end.|

 Mostly naked with tufts of down; eyes closed.

 Yellow-throated Vireos slowly hop between branches, often focusing on the interior parts of the canopy with sturdy, bare branches.
 They tend to forage for insects more often on bare branches than other vireos and forage in a less frenzied manner.
 Males arrive on the breeding grounds a few days before females and start setting up their territory.
 They put a bit of nesting material in a few spots throughout the territory that could make good nest sites.
 When the females arrive, they sing and act as if they are building a nest from these spots.
 Males display for females; swaying side to side while singing and fluffing up their feathers.
 Once paired, males stick close to their female until she begins laying.
 As soon as the chicks leave the nest, the pair separates.
 They generally don't interact with other Yellow-throated Vireos after nesting, but they sometimes forage with warblers, chickadees, and titmice during migration.
 Individuals also occasionally join mixed-species foraging flocks on the wintering grounds.Back to top